-- As the main point of contact for the Office of the VPARI, handles complaints/concerns coming into the office, using judgment in determining when it's necessary for the VPARI to become involved or whether another avenue might be an effective and appropriate alternative. - Suggests improvements to operational processes to streamline and/or automate as needs evolve. - Manages calendars, coordinates meetings, and changes calendars appropriately to meet evolving priorities and deadlines, knowing which meetings can/cannot be moved.
+- As the main point of contact for the SMT member's office, handles complaints/concerns coming into the office, using judgment in determining when it's necessary for the SMT member to become involved or whether another avenue might be an effective and appropriate alternative. - Manages all information, including confidential and sensitive material, coming into and going out of the SMT member's office, organizing and expediting the flow of work. - Provides guidance and advice to leaders within own area and staff and leaders in other areas of the College on policies, procedures, and processes within own area. - Identifies improvements to operational processes to streamline and/or automate as needs evolve. - Manages calendars, coordinates meetings, and changes calendars appropriately to meet evolving priorities and deadlines, knowing which meetings can/cannot be moved.